-On this day in 2003, the World Health Organization (WHO) announces that all person-to-person transmission of Severe Acute Respiratory Syndrome (SARS) has ceased.
+On July 5, 2003, the World Health Organization (WHO) announces that all person-to-person transmission of Severe Acute Respiratory Syndrome (SARS) has ceased.
 In the previous eight months, the disease had killed about 775 people in 29 countries and exposed the dangers of globalization in the context of public health.
-In spite of WHO's announcement, a new case was diagnosed in China in January 2004, and four more diagnoses followed that April.
+In spite of WHO’s announcement, a new case was diagnosed in China in January 2004, and four more diagnoses followed that April.

 The first cases of SARS—then believed to be pneumonia—likely appeared in China’s Guangdong province in November 2002.
 On February 15, 2003, China reported 305 cases of atypical pneumonia, which was later found to be SARS.
 China was criticized, and later apologized, for failing to alert world health authorities of the initial outbreak and taking proper precautions to contain it.
 SARS soon spread to neighboring areas, like Hong Kong and Vietnam, and then around the world via air travel.
 In March, an elderly Canadian woman died from SARS after returning to Toronto from a visit to Hong Kong.
 The illness went on to kill 44 people in the Toronto area.
 In China, where the first cases occurred, 350 people died from the disease.
 In all, more than 8,000 people are thought to have been infected.